sec248/l3ic/README.md

 L3IC-IRC is an intermediate representation compiler that converts into L3IC bytecode.

-- Planning to write in C.
+- Planning to write in Rust.
 - Planning to use pascal-case (`ThisIsPascalCase`).
 - Planning to add pre-processor.